Utah Deaf History and Culture

 State Superintendent of Public Instruction

 The officers and members of the Utah Association of the Deaf felt it was time to talk with the State Superintendent about the oral philosophy taking over the classrooms at the Utah School for the Deaf during this time of crisis.
-Robert G. Sanderson, G. Leon Curtis, Ned C. Wheeler, Robert L. Welsh, W. David Mortensen, Joseph B. Burnett, Kenneth L. Kinner, and Gladys Burnham Wenger made comprised the UAD group.
+Robert G. Sanderson, G. Leon Curtis, Ned C. Wheeler, Robert L. Welsh, W. David Mortensen, Joseph B. Burnett, Kenneth L. Kinner, and Gladys Burnham Wenger comprised the UAD group.
 They visited with Dr. Wilburn N. Ball, the State Superintendent of Public Instruction, in an attempt to intervene with the changes in Ogden that had already occurred.
-They intended to emphasize the importance of sign language for Deaf children.
+In addition, they intended to emphasize the importance of sign language for Deaf children.

 Officers & Members of the Utah Association of the Deaf